 Because we intended to plant a large area with a large number of wildflowers, we plowed a section in the centre of the sheltered area.
 In 1992, volunteers planted at least 200 species of perennials – not all were native species but all either provided nectar or were know to be the larval food for local butterflies.

 The following year, a second section of the meadow was prepared for planting.
 This time, instead of simply turning the soil, the sod layer was removed.
-The result was different growing conditions as the underlying soil containing a lot of clay which slowed drainage.
+The result was different growing conditions as the underlying soil containing a lot of clay that slowed drainage.
 Although this section was planted with many of the same species as the first section, over the next years the “plant profile” changed dramatically.
 For example, many sedges have become established, but the lupines that have spread throughout the first area seldom grow in the damper second site.

+In 2009, lupines, bedstraw, and other plants established themselves in the oldest part of the butterfly meadow.
 In the second section, plants are mainly low growing and tend to be species that thrive in moist conditions (July 2009).

 After a couple of years of hard work establishing the butterfly meadow, we decided to allow nature to take its course and see whether the meadow would continue to flourish without our help.